Clicky

-Most people recommend using simply postname for permalinks.
-If you want to take this advice you can choose to set your permalinks to postname, in which case you would select the Post name option.
-I think this is a great choice and may be best for most people.
+Most people recommend using post name for permalinks.
+If this advice sounds good, set your permalinks to post name, by selecting the Post name option.
+This is a great choice and may be best for most people.

 However, I don’t do that.
 I do use postname, but also prefix it with the postid.
 In other words, I use a custom structure of /%post_id%/%postname%/